Telefonorosso/l3-netkeys/README.md

 l3-netkeys is a lightweight UDP keyboard and mouse bridge for classic Amiga systems.

 A Raspberry Pi reads local USB keyboard and mouse events and sends compact UDP packets to an Amiga.
-The Amiga-side program receives those packets and injects input events through `input.device`.
+The Amiga-side program receives those packets and injects input events through input.device.

 The intended setup is simple: